Universal-Health-Chain/docs/v1/en/01-Specification-summary.md

 ## **Verifiable Credentials with FHIR**

-The UNID Foundation has also developed the system that allows to convert FHIR data to verifiable credentials in the international format of the World Wide Web Consortium (W3C), in collaboration with the company Conéctate Soluciones y Aplicaciones SL.
+The UNID Foundation has also developed a system that allows to convert FHIR data to verifiable credentials in the international format of the World Wide Web Consortium (W3C), in collaboration with the company Conéctate Soluciones y Aplicaciones SL.
 As an example, a FHIR verifiable credential or VC created from a diagnostic report such as the one above, can be created by simply adding the laboratory test result in the "credentialSubject" field (which containing the object or objects to which the verifiable credential refers) in this way:

 ```json
 {